 Sea otters are charismatic stars of public aquariums, and are well protected in the wild by federal, provincial, and state laws.
 However, this research shows that their marine habitats are susceptible to “pathogen pollution” due to changes in human-developed coastal landscapes.
 With the recovery of southern sea otters in California seemingly stalled, studies like this suggest a need more robust thinking for the protection of this valuable species.

 And the prevalence of new and interesting research into endangered species topics suggests that geospatial practices can provide valuable insights.
-If you would like to learn more about this study or spatial epidemiology, please read the UC Davis press release or reach out to Justin Saarinen.
+If you would like to learn more about this study or spatial epidemiology, please read the UC Davis press release.